Simcoe and the Reinvention of a City Bike Geometry

 Posted on 12 December 2013

-Editors note: if you have followed the Curbside story you will know that for years we struggled with three things: price, packaging, and spec on city bikes.
-We collaborated with Batavus, Bobbin, Linus and Devinci (we tried with Linus, unsuccessfully) on several Curbside exclusives but were never able to get all three.
-But, there's a fourth thing - the most important: geometry, or better, "ride."
-Usually when you buy a bike you get a highly agile bike or a highy stable bike - choose one.
+Editors note: if you have followed the Curbside story you will know that for years we struggled with three things: price, branding, and spec on city bikes.
+We collaborated with Batavus, Bobbin, Linus and Devinci on several Curbside exclusive designs but were never able to get all three - one aspect was always missing.
+But, there's a fourth thing - the most important: geometry, or better, ride quality.
+Usually when you buy a bike you get a highly agile bike or a highly stable bike - choose one.
 But, in the city you need both, and you need both absolutely.
 If you are dodging a pedestrian while carrying groceries you need a bike that is highly agile but still glued to the ground.
-To accomplish this, the city bike had to think beyond its often un-revolutionary European antecedents and especially beyond the white label geometry seen on bikes like Linus, Bobbin (and the list goes on).
-It may seem strange to have an ex-Cervelo engineer behind what appears to be another pretty bike, but Simcoe was always designed to be safe - because if you think about it, "safety" is the best adjective you could possibly use to describe ride quality for the city.
+To accomplish this, Simcoe had to think beyond its often antiquated European antecedents and especially beyond the white label geometry seen on bikes like Linus, Bobbin (and the list goes on).
+It may seem strange to have an ex-Cervelo engineer behind what appears to be another pretty bike, but Simcoe was always designed to be safe - because good ride quality equals safe ride quality - handling and stability.

 We've mentioned before that city bikes tend to be regional objects.
 This isn't a criticism, it just makes sense.
 Racing bikes meet at international races and events.
 It is here that ideas are compared and adapted and the racing bike reaches relative uniformity.
 From our experience importing bikes from all corners of Europe we found that there is very little uniformity between city bike geometries, largely because no one has ever asked the question.
 And, while recent attempts have been made in North America to synthesize a uniform design principle, most results show a clear lack of experience.
 Beach cruiser geometry often becomes the fallback position, or the geometry falls victim to monetized cost-cutting (whether that means building a bike around the shipping box size or trying to build one-size-fits-all frames).